Moq77111113/kite/README.md

 ## What is this?

-> A small act of rebellion disguised as a CLI.
+> Kite is not a package manager.
+It's a code forking tool.

 A CLI tool for copying infrastructure code without the guilt trip.

-Docker setups.
-CI configs.
+Docker setups, app configs.
 Terraform modules.
 The stuff that lives in your team's repos but nobody can find because it's Slack message 47 on June 12th.

 **You don't install templates.
 You copy them.
 Then you break them.
 Like adults.**